 Rebuilding St. John's: Reconstruction after the 1892 Fire

-On July 8, 1892, a large portion of downtown St. John's was destroyed by fire.
+On July 8, 1892, a large portion of downtown St. John's, NL, was destroyed by fire.
 This was the third 19th century fire to gut the city, the others occurring in 1816-1817 and 1846.
 The 1892 “Great Fire” was economically and socially devastating.
 Two thousand houses were destroyed and about 11,000 of the city's 30,000 people made homeless.
 Overall, property worth at least $13,000,000 went up in flames, only about one-third of which was insured.
 Even so, St. John's recovered quickly.

 City Structure in 1892